pagkly/Zed/Investopedia3/Pre-Foreclosure What Happens before the Bank Forecloses on a Home.md

 Pre-foreclosure refers to the beginning phase of a legal proceeding that ultimately can conclude in property being repossessed from a defaulted borrower.
 In pre-foreclosure, the lender files a [notice of default](https://www.investopedia.com/terms/n/notice-of-default.asp) on the property because the borrowing owner has exceeded the contractual terms for delinquent payments.
 A notice of default informs the borrowing owner that the lender is pursuing legal actions toward foreclosure.

 Pre-foreclosure can be an important phase because the lender may be open to a last rights negotiation on delinquent debt for the borrower.
-The borrower often has a final opportunity to potentially reverse the default status by either making up late payments, negotiating a modification, or possibly opting to sell the property before it reaches a final [foreclosure](https://www.investopedia.com/terms/f/foreclosure.asp) eviction.
+The borrower often has a final opportunity to potentially reverse the default status by either making up late payments, negotiating a modification, or possibly opting to sell the property before it reaches a final [[foreclosure]](https://www.investopedia.com/terms/f/foreclosure.asp) eviction.

 ### Key Takeaways

 -   Pre-foreclosure usually begins when the lender files a default notice on the property because the homeowner has exceeded the contractual terms for delinquent payments (often three months of delinquency or non-payments).
--   In pre-foreclosure, mortgage borrowers may still have some options, including making backdated payments, negotiating a modification, or arranging a [short sale](https://www.investopedia.com/terms/r/real-estate-short-sale.asp).
+-   In pre-foreclosure, mortgage borrowers may still have some options, including making backdated payments, negotiating a modification, or arranging a [[short sale]](https://www.investopedia.com/terms/r/real-estate-short-sale.asp).
 -   Government-backed mortgages have a moratorium for forbearance, evictions, and foreclosure proceedings due to the Coronavirus pandemic.
-The federal moratorium has been extended until at least March 31, 2021.
-[States](https://www.justia.com/covid-19/50-state-covid-19-resources/eviction-mortgage-foreclosure-relief-during-covid-19-50-state-resource/) may also have their own foreclosure moratoriums.
+The federal moratorium has been extended until at least March 31, 2021. [[States]](https://www.justia.com/covid-19/50-state-covid-19-resources/eviction-mortgage-foreclosure-relief-during-covid-19-50-state-resource/) may also have their own foreclosure moratoriums.

 #### The Pitfalls Of Buying A Foreclosed House

 ## How Pre-Foreclosure Works

 When a homebuyer takes out a loan to purchase a property, they sign a contract with the lending institution to repay the mortgage loan according to a contractual agreement, typically with monthly installments.
-Monthly payments are usually structured to cover a portion of [principal](https://www.investopedia.com/terms/p/principal.asp) and interest payments on the mortgage.
+Monthly payments are usually structured to cover a portion of [[principal]](https://www.investopedia.com/terms/p/principal.asp) and interest payments on the mortgage.

 Standard mortgage contracts are often structured to be in default if a borrower fails to make payments for three consecutive months.
 At that point, the lender is usually contractually authorized to begin pre-foreclosure.1